-- Intermediate (very short) presentation: Thursday 11/27 during recitation
+- Progress presentations: Monday 11/2 (next week!)

 - Should have first results and a real plan!

 - Time to get very brief feedback

-- Focus on:
+- Some more ideas what to talk about:

 What tools/programming language/parallelization scheme do you use?

 Which architecture? (we only offer access to Xeon Phi, you may use different)